Russo–Circassian War: Final Circassian unification

 In March 1842, the Russians attacked the villages on the plains.
-Thereupon, Circassians from Abdzakh, Shapsug, Ubykh, Hatuqway, Yegeruqway, Chemguy, and Besleney living in the mountains came down from the mountains to help the Circassians exposed to the Russian attacks.
+Thereupon, Circassians from Abzakh, Shapsug, Ubykh, Hatuqay, Yegeruqway, Chemguy, and Besleney living in the mountains came down from the mountains to help the Circassians exposed to the Russian attacks.
 In front of the Ferz river, the army of the Russian commander Zass retreated with heavy losses.

-In October 1842, the regional Circassian army of 5,000 men attacked the Russian-Georgian cavalry of 18,000 men in Hamish.
-The Circassians applied guerrilla warfare while chanting verses from the Quran to distract the enemy and increase morale.
-Russian cavalry, confused and unprepared, was caught off guard and 3,500 Russian soldiers were killed.
-The remaining Russian forces retreated into Russian ships on the shore, as well as the Scotcha fortress.

 In 1844, Aytech Qanoqo again switched sides, and joined Circassia against the Russian forces.
 On the night of 26 August, he tried to siege the fortress of Colonel Zass, seeking revenge for his destroyed village, but ultimately failed.
 He was killed in a battle against the Russians on 26 September.
 Some sources claim he was going to the Russian camp to change sides again but was attacked by the Russians.
 His body, contrary to tradition, was not removed by the Circassians from the battlefield for janazah (Islamic funeral), and went to the Russians.